Image representing choosing the best ETFs for Belgians

 Find out more about bond ETFs in our list of best bond ETFs.

-Invest in a portfolio built for you through Curvo
+Curvo: invest in a portfolio built for you

-We examined the Growth portfolio available through the Curvo app.
+We looked at the Growth portfolio, which is available through the Curvo app.
 But Growth is only one of five portfolios, and each adapted to a different investor profile.
 When you sign up, the app asks you a series of questions, on how long you want to invest, your tolerance for risk, and your capacity for risk.
 Based on your answers, you will be matched with the right portfolio for you.
 Each portfolio is very diversified.
 It contains stocks from all over the world, as well as government and corporate bonds.

 Other good ETFs